-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of Romios Gold Resources Inc. and its subsidiary as at June 30, 2013 and 2012 and the results of its operations and cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Romios Gold Resources Inc. and its subsidiary as at June 30, 2014 and 2013 and the results of its operations, changes in equity and cash flows for the years then ended in accordance with International Financial Reporting Standards.